-Facility maintenance will include the removal of scale from the walls of piping and fluid handling equipment, and the removal of sludge from the primary and secondary clarifiers, and the brine pond.
+Facility maintenance will include the removal of scale from the walls of piping and fluid handling equipment, and the removal of sludge from the primary and secondary clarifiers and the Brine Pond.
 All nonhazardous wastes will be recycled to the greatest extent practical and the remainder removed regularly by a certified waste handling contractor.

 The primary source of solid waste will be the precipitated solids from the geothermal resource fluid.
 After the steam separation, the geothermal resource fluid will be treated through clarifiers where some of the silica, iron, and manganese contained in the fluid will be removed.
-Following this classification process, the solids slurry discharging from the bottom of the clarifiers will be directed to a solids dewatering system.
+Following this clarification process, the solids slurry discharging from the bottom of the clarifiers will be directed to a vacuum filtration system.
 The slurry feed from the clarifiers to the filtration system will be acidified to prevent heavy metal precipitation in the filtration system.
-Based on the proposed design of the facility, it is likely that, over the life of the Project, the ENGP can achieve a goal of generating 95% of the filter cake that will be characterized as nonhazardous.
+Based on the proposed design of the facility, it is likely that over the life of the Project, the MBGP can achieve a goal of generating 95% of the filter cake that will be characterized as nonhazardous.
 Because of elevated concentrations of heavy metals, 5% will likely be characterized as hazardous.
-Fluids from the dewatering system will be routed to a thickener system for additional solids removal.
-Slurry discharged from the thickener will be discharged to the dewatering system.
+Fluids from the filtration system will be routed to a thickener system for additional solids removal.
+Slurry discharged from the thickener will be discharged to the filtration system.
 The filter cake will be disposed of at a suitable offsite landfill in accordance with applicable regulations.

-In addition to temporarily retaining geothermal fluid prior to injection, the brine pond temporarily stores solids that have either precipitated or settled out of the geothermal fluid during the energy-generating process.
-Periodically the brine pond solids are removed and disposed of at a proper disposal facility.
+In addition to temporarily retaining geothermal fluid prior to injection, the Brine Pond temporarily stores solids that have either precipitated or settled out of the geothermal fluid during the energy generating process.
+Periodically, the Brine Pond solids are removed and disposed of at a proper disposal facility.